Only two sleeps until Christmas!

 While this is all great fun, it does tend to put a big strain on the Christmas shopping funds.
 So, this year I resolved to do things differently.

-I wrote my list (yes, I know it’s a bit pedantic, but I can’t help myself) of who we need to buy for.
+I wrote my list (I can’t help myself) of who we need to buy for.
 We usually try and have an certain amount that we allocate for each person, but this year we opted for a different approach and decided on a total Christmas shopping budget.

 Yes, I did the quick maths to work out roughly how much per person and then off we went.
 I still started in October, more by accident really.
 We were out of town at a conference and it is always fun to have a wander around shops in another city, you never know what you will find.